Introduction to Hemodynamic and

 • Left-sided heart failure is most commonly secondary to ischemic heart disease, systemic

-hypertension, mitral or aortic valve disease, or primary diseases of the myocardium; symptoms are mainly a consequence of pulmonary congestion and edema, although
+hypertension, mitral or aortic valve disease, or primary diseases of the myocardium;

 systemic hypoperfusion can cause renal and cerebral dysfunction.